ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/simulator.rst

 Simulation with Julia
 #####################

 The :code:`examples/simulator_julia` directory contains a version of the simulator scripts that uses Julia libraries to perform the dynamical evolution of the population.
+The scripts work exactly in the same way described above.
-The scripts works exactly in the same way described above.
-However in order to launch them is necessary to run a different commands:
+However, in order to launch them it is necessary to run a different command:
-To run python code that calls Julia is as simple as replacing :code:`python` with :code:`python-jl` in execution:
+To run python code that calls Julia is as simple as replacing :code:`python` with :code:`python-jl` in execution.
-For the full simulation:
+For the full simulation, we run:

 .. code-block:: bash

-  python-jl examples/simulator/simulate_population_full_julia.py --output_dir output_folder
+  python-jl examples/simulator/simulate_population_full_julia.py --output_dir simulated_data

 For the dynamical simulation only:

 .. code-block:: bash

   python-jl examples/simulator_julia/simulate_population_dyn_julia.py --output_dir dyn_database